K94L/k94l-website/README.md

 # K94L Holding Website

-A lightweight marketing site for K94L Holding with an investment portfolio that is now maintained through the Next.js + Supabase admin.
-The legacy static CSV workflow is still kept in the repo for reference, but production edits should run through the admin panel.
+A lightweight site for K94L Holding.
+The investment portfolio lives in Supabase and is edited through the Next.js admin.
+We keep the legacy CSV workflow in the repo for reference, but all production updates should go through the admin panel.

 ## Project layout